Grand Heartland River Cruise

 Be seated in the hand-hewn log cabin and listen to narration and the vocalist’s songs highlighting the history of southern plantations, including the Constitution, Emancipation Proclamation, and accurate statistics of the enslaved and planter families.
 After an enlightening overview of the historical Frogmore owners, explore the cotton fields and authentic cabins to learn the origin of southern cuisine, the day-to-day operations and how their labor force evolved into sharecropping, a way of life for 100 years.
 Enjoy a complimentary beverage as you browse an original plantation store.

-Travel to the Zion Station Chapel African Methodist Episcopal Church for a brief introduction by the Pastor and a spiritual musical experience by Natchez noted gospel performers.
-Learn about The Parchman Ordeal and how it forged the way for economic progress for the African American citizens of Natchez.
-This well-told, enlightening experience will conclude with a visit to the Natchez Museum of African American Culture, where the exhibits will underscore the importance of the stops made along this exclusive American Cruise Lines experience.
+When you return to the motorcoach, learn about the Parchman Ordeal and how it forged the way for economic progress for African American citizens of Natchez.
+This well-told, enlightening experience will include a visit to the Natchez Museum of African American Culture, where the exhibits underscore the importance of the stops along this American Cruise Lines exclusive experience.
+Refreshments will be served at 1729 Gallery, a local gathering spot.

 Experience a multitude of National treasures, historic sites, and local points of interest from the comfort of your motorcoach.
 Natchez boasts more National Landmarks than any other town in Mississippi.
 Begin your exploration at the mighty Natchez Bluffs overlooking the Mississippi River.
 Your local guide will entertain you with local lore and legends, in addition to historical facts.
 View historic architectural gems, African American sites, local favorites, and a few quirky place.
 Complete your experience with a complimentary guided exploration of Historic Rosalie Mansion, so exquisite, she’s known as "Our Lady on The Bluff."

-Activity Level: Low | ADA Accessibility: No
+Activity Level: Low | ADA Accessibile: No

 Experience the sights, sounds, and wonders of Baton Rouge, the Capital City of Louisiana.
 Led by a local expert guide, admire iconic and historical landmarks while exploring many of the well-known downtown neighborhoods on foot.
 Enjoy fascinating stories of the area’s culture, politics, history, and legends while embracing the rich art, architecture, and nature on the route.
 Walk past the levee, USS KIDD, Louisiana Art and Science Museum, the Capitol Building, and through Spanish Town.

-Activity Level: High | ADA ACCESSIBLE: No
+Activity Level: High | ADA Accessible: No

 Led by an expert historian, explore locations that were critical to the Battle of Baton Rouge and hear about the history surrounding Vicksburg in the Civil War.
 Visit the historic Magnolia Cemetery and stand upon the very ground where the most intense fighting of the battle took place.
 Baton Rouge was the most fought over land in Louisiana’s history and this experience will cover not only the Civil War, but the American Revolution and the Florida Rebellion.
 Although the landscape of Baton Rouge isn’t the same as it was in the 1780s or 1810s, its history will be brought to life by your guide.
 Visit the Magnolia Mound Plantation, a Baton Rouge city park.
 Magnolia Mound, unlike other antebellum house museums along the Lower Mississippi, is not your grand mansion.
 Rather, it’s a simple structure built during Louisiana’s colonial history, and around the time of its Statehood into the Union.

-Activity Level: Moderate / ADA Accessible: Yes
+Activity Level: Moderate | ADA Accessible: Yes

 During this post-cruise city exploration, you will see many of New Orleans’ major sights and attractions including: